DiegoHaczek/Web-Quiz-Engine/README.md

 # Web-Quiz-Engine
-Web-Quiz-Engine api made in springboot and h2 database.
+Web-Quiz-Engine api made in springboot.
+Spring Data and h2 database for persistence.
+Basic Auth implementation with Spring Security for authentication and autorization.